freddan88/ts3srv-linux/readme.txt

 ------------

 Script to manage Teamspeak 3 Server on Linux
-Currently tested for Debian and CentOS Servers
+Currently tested for Debian/Ubuntu and CentOS

 -------------
 Instructions: